sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_3.rst

    lots of different parts that perform similar functions (e.g., a personality questionnaire result is added up across several questions) do the individual parts tend to give similar answers.
-We’ll look at this particular form of reliability later in the book, in section :doc:`Internal consistency reliability analysis <../Ch15/Ch15_FactorAnalysis_4>`.
+We’ll look at this particular form of reliability later in the book, in section :doc:`../Ch15/Ch15_FactorAnalysis_4`.

 Not all measurements need to possess all forms of reliability.
 For instance, educational assessment can be thought of as a form of